There's no doubt you’ve been stressed this year. Business owners, like you, deserve a break to kick back and relax this holiday season.

 Maybe your business brand needs a refresh?
 Or it’s time to innovate on your services?
 Perhaps you have one pesky problem that needs a fresh approach.

-The holidays offer a great opportunity to disconnect and let the mind roam, scribble down those ideas, and even think beyond blue sky and consider what executing on your ideas looks like.
+The holidays offer a great opportunity to disconnect and let the mind roam, scribble down those ideas, and even think beyond blue-sky ideals and consider what executing on your ideas looks like.

 To get in that creative mindset, surround yourself with inspiration.
 Whether it’s nature, exercise, or just kicking back that puts you in a creative mindset, make the time for it.